 While it may be true that those with Chinese background can learn kanji much faster, they can also make many mistakes based on the assumption that kanji are the same as the Chinese characters.

-The westerners, without the Chinese background, can learn kanji in the 'purest' or correct way, because they have no interference from the chinese character's assumption.
+The westerners, without the Chinese background, can learn kanji in the 'purest' or correct way, because they have no interference from the Chinese character's assumption.

 In this way, after putting much hard work, they can master kanji in the most accurate way.
 I have seen many westerners writing very good kanji in the Japanese television shows.

-Japanese hiragana - the Japanese Alphabet.
+Japanese Hiragana - the Japanese Alphabet

-Basic Hiragana chart and Additionals.
+Basic Hiragana chart and Additionals

-Japanese katakana - another Japanese Alphabet.
+Japanese Katakana - another Japanese Alphabet

-Basic Katakana chart and Additionals.
+Basic Katakana chart and Additionals

-Kanji - essential in mastering Japanese.
+Kanji - essential in mastering Japanese

-New!
-Comments
+Facebook Comments